-American multinational supermarket chain owned by Amazon
+American multinational supermarket chain known for organic offerings

 Walmart is rolling out on-demand Subway delivery from Subway locations inside Walmart stores, targeting 1,400 locations by late July as part of its broader same-day delivery push.
 Separately, Amazon is expanding UK grocery delivery to include fresh produce in London, and to extend same-day and ultra-fast delivery to other cities.